Joe Wright's film takes the complicated route and confuses the audience in the process

 Angeles Times columnist Steve Lopez (played in the film by Robert Downey, Jr. with tart toughness and a touch of heart), the picture

-follows the events that occurred when Lopez happened upon Nathaniel Ayers (Jaime Foxx, in Dustin Hoffman/
+follows the events that occurred when Lopez happened upon Nathaniel Ayers (Jaime Foxx, in Dustin Hoffman/Rain Man mode), a

 homeless musician with a rare gift.
 Nathaniel, who dresses in bright mustard colored hoodies and shirts, a purple flowered lei and